Lattice Models for Phases and Transitions with Non-Invertible Symmetries: Introduction

 \paragraph{Twisted sectors and $\cS$ symmetry action.} Within this construction of the anyonic lattice model, the twisted sector Hilbert spaces arises when a symmetry line living on $\Bsym_{\cS}$ ends on $\cM$.
 Based on general considerations in the SymTFT, various properties of these symmetry twist defects can be derived, such as how they can be transported, fused, split, associated etc.\ on the anyonic chain Hilbert space.
 This provides a constructive way to extract the complete $\cS$ action on a concrete lattice model, including on all its symmetry twisted sectors.

-\paragraph{Generalized Charges for $\cS$ on the Lattice.} In \cite{Bhardwaj:2023wzd,Bhardwaj:2023ayw}, it was shown that the symmetry multiplets or generalized charges for a non-invertible categorical symmetry $\cS$ are labelled by topological defects in the corresponding SymTFT $\fZ(\cS)$.
+\paragraph{Generalized Charges for $\cS$ on the Lattice.} In \cite{Lin:2022dhv, Bhardwaj:2023wzd,Bhardwaj:2023ayw}, it was shown that the symmetry multiplets or generalized charges for a non-invertible categorical symmetry $\cS$ \footnote{ The generalized charges are defined as the irreducible representations of the Tube algebra $\rm{Tube}(\cS)$ \cite{Lin:2022dhv} of the symmetry category $\cS$} are labelled by topological defects in the corresponding SymTFT $\fZ(\cS)$.
 This understanding facilitates a concrete realization of all symmetry charges as realized in the anyon chain.
 The prescription is physically intuitive and can be summarized as follows.
 Consider the interface $\cM$ between $\Binp_{\cC}$ to $\Bsym_{\cS}$ in some configuration.
 This provides a state in the lattice model.
 Now pick any bulk line $\Q$ in the SymTFT and consider the configuration where the line has one end each on $\Binp_{\cC}$ and $\Bsym_{\cS}$.
 Dragging the end on $\Binp_{\cC}$ through the interface $\cM$ transforms the state.
 From these transformation properties we read off the action of the $\Q$-multiplet on the anyon lattice chain.
 Having concrete lattice expressions for such $\cS$-charged operators is very desirable from both a theoretical and practical stand-point.
 From a theoretical point of view, it helps understand the representation theory of $\cS$ on lattice models and consequently conceptually organize the phases and transitions in these models.
 From a practical point of view, these provide easy-to-use diagnostics for novel phases and transitions that can be numerically and potentially experimentally investigated.

 \paragraph{Gapped phases in the space of $\cS$-symmetric lattice models.} The lattice models come equipped with the global symmetry $\cS$ and a corresponding natural parameter space of $\cS$-symmetric Hamiltonians given by acting with arbitrary fusion graphs of the $\cC$ lines on the lattice of $\rho$ lines on $\cM$.
 Our approach systematically produces in particular commuting projector or fixed-point Hamiltonians.
 Such Hamiltonians are particularly convenient as they are easy to solve and yet capture all the universal properties of a given gapped phase.
 We leverage the understanding that gapped phases correspond to topological boundary conditions for the physical boundary in the SymTFT.
 Each such topological boundary condition can be obtained from any other reference topological boundary condition by an appropriate gauging on the physical boundary.
 Such a gauging is defined by a choice of Frobenius algebra in $\cC$ which precisely enters the definition of the commuting projector Hamiltonian.